 The way a society defines delinquency reflects its view of children.
-As society's beliefs about children change, the society's formal response to delinquency also changes.
-For instance, during the period when juveniles were viewed as miniature adults, the legal codes that applied to adults were presumed to be adequate to control children.
-However, with the changes in social roles and relationships brought about by the Industrial Revolution, juveniles began to be seen as different from adults, and their violations of the law became defined as more serious challenges to the social order.
+As society's beliefs about children change, its formal response to delinquency also changes.
+For instance, during historical periods when juveniles were viewed as miniature adults, the legal codes that applied to adults were presumed to be adequate to control children.
+Later, with the changes in social roles and relationships brought about by the Industrial Revolution, juveniles began to be seen as different from adults, and their violations of the law became defined as more serious challenges to the social order.

-While the legal codes of the seventeenth and eighteenth centuries equated delinquency with sin, the nineteenth century replaced this view with one that forged a connection between urban poverty and crime.
-During this era, juveniles were increasingly involved in crimes (mainly thefts) that resulted in them being sent to reform institutions or houses of refuge.
+Whereas the legal codes of the seventeenth and eighteenth centuries equated delinquency with sin, the nineteenth century replaced this view with one that forged a connection between urban poverty and crime.
+During this era, juveniles became increasingly involved in crimes (mainly theft) that resulted in them being sent to reform institutions or houses of refuge.
 To a large extent, the plight of the urban adolescent, poverty, and exposure to the corrupting influences of adult criminals were responsible for many of the reforms that took place at the end of the nineteenth century and the beginning of the twentieth century.
 The most significant reform was the creation of the juvenile court system.
-The juvenile court and codes that followed carved out special areas of misbehavior and conditions that allowed for court intervention and the designation of a child as delinquent.
+The juvenile court and the legal codes that followed carved out special areas of misbehavior and conditions that allowed for court intervention and the designation of a child as delinquent.

 How delinquency is defined determines how criminologists measure and explain it.
-In the next chapter, measures of delinquency are discussed, with special attention being given to what these measures tell us about the nature and extent of the problem in modern society.
+Chapter 2 discusses measures of delinquency, paying special attention to what these measures tell us about the nature and extent of the problem in modern society.